unexpectedjs/unexpected/documentation/api/promise-any.md

 aggregate error
   0: expected '42' to be a number after a short delay
   1: expected [ 0, '1', 2 ]
-     to have values satisfying expect.it('to be a number after a short delay')
+     to have items satisfying expect.it('to be a number after a short delay')

      [
        0,